Kepler homers twice, Ryan’s 11 Ks lead Twins over Cubs 5-4

 Twins CF Bryon Buxton (foot) didn’t start after getting hit by a pitch in the ninth inning of Tuesday’s game.
 Buxton appeared as a pinch hitter in the seventh and legged out a double.
 2B Jorge Polanco (illness) also didn’t start but hit a pinch-hit double in the ninth.

-Cubs RF Jason Heyward (concussion) is doubtful to return this season, manager David Ross said.
+Cubs RF Jason Heyward (concussion) is doubtful to return this season, Ross said.
 Heyward wants to return and will continue to undergo tests.
 Heyward was kneed in the head on a play at second against San Francisco on Sept.
-11. … C Robinson Chirinos hurt his left side on a checked swing in the seventh and left the game.
+11. .
+C Robinson Chirinos hurt his left side on a checked swing in the seventh and left the game.

 NEXT UP